 Queen Street West

-Named the worlds second hippest districts, Queen Street West is Toronto’s art and design district and one of the most happening streets in the city.
+Named the world’s second hippest district, Queen Street West is Toronto’s art and design district and one of the most happening streets in the city.
 This street is said to be a goldmine for fashionistas with the many fabric shops, boutiques, and big box stores.
-You can of course also find a handful of bustling patios, bars and restaurants along the street too!
+You can of course also find a handful of bustling patios, bars, and restaurants along the street too!
 Take some time to take a walk down Queen West to really get a feeling for how incredible the city of Toronto is.

 Relax at the Beaches

-Although Toronto has quite a few spots that you can take a dip and soak in some rays, the Beaches located in the east end are a great option, especially if you don’t feel like making the trip out to Toronto Island.
-Woodbine Beach is the most popular and you’ll be impressed at how large it actually is for being placed so conveniently to the city.
+Although Toronto has quite a few spots where you can take a dip and soak in some rays, the Beaches located in the east end is a great option, especially if you don’t feel like making the trip out to Toronto Island.
+Woodbine Beach is the most popular and you’ll be impressed at how large it actually is for being placed so conveniently in the city.
 Grab your picnic basket and sunblock and head there for the day!

 St. Lawrence Market

 Ranked by National Geographic as being the number one food market in the world, St. Lawrence Market has over 120 vendors, merchants, and artisans in their lively market.
 The market’s history dates back to 1803 and has been a culinary focal point in the city since.
 Buy fresh produce, meats, cheeses, and ethnic groceries, or try out some of the great food vendors.
 You can read my recommendations here for where to eat.